If you are looking for fishing information please click here.

 What Else Will You Find On Site

 We mainly booked these lodges as we were looking for a luxury lodge with a hot tub in the North Lakes for a holiday, the carp fishing was just a bonus extra.
-I struggled to find out much information on the lakes and the fish before we went other than the carp we around 10lb and there was a couple of bigger ones.
+I struggled to find out much information on the lakes and the fish before we went other than the carp we were around 10lb and there were a couple of bigger ones.

 - The carp are on average 6-8lb, they are all wild commons that have bred in the lake.
 There is a couple in the 13lb – 14lb range.

 - There is a big lily bed that comes up in the summer making the first peg almost unfishable.
 I went in the spring and you could see it starting to come up.

 - The lake is very shallow in parts and some areas, even out in the middle, are around 2-3 feet deep.
 On the warm spring days, we could see the carp basking in these shallow areas and catching well from them.

 - The only fish in the lake are common carp and crucians, apart from an occasional natural hybrid there are no other fish or coarse fish at all.

 - In our best session, we had 11 carp in just under 3 hours from 2 rods.
 That morning they were going for it on one of the shallow spots!

 Here’s a guide to what I took and would take again